Continuing 4.0 in the name of networking

 To decide with oneself

 For many workers, a job today has to bring more than money and security.
 The requirements include flexibility, work-live balance, meaningfulness and participation in higher-level processes.
 Frequently to the frustration of employers: Involving every single employee in processes can be difficult or impossible.
-It is nevertheless worthwhile to keep employees informed at least, and also to transmit strategic considerations and background knowledge transparently.
-The idea here is that well-informed people also make good decisions.
-Thus managers bypass the need to control individual work steps by leaving it to the employee to act "right" in the sense of the company.
+Nevertheless, it is worth keeping employees informed at least, and also communicating strategic considerations and background knowledge transparently.
+The idea here is that well-informed people make good decisions.
+In this way, managers avoid the need to control individual work steps by leaving the employee to act “correctly” in the interests of the company.

 Learning from each other

 Classical continuing education is often aimed at strengthening individual competencies.
 Individuals' qualifications can only be applied correctly if they fit into the overall structure, ie if employees are able to guide, motivate and support others correctly.
 Frustration is easily created with the (further) educated employee, who can not use his knowledge correctly, as well as with the team, which only receives the absences through seminars instead of results.
 It is therefore more sensible to communicate knowledge and newly acquired competences in a team and to apply them together.

-In order to focus joint learning on internal further training, trainings depend on dialogue and feedback.
-In the case of face-to-face training, this is easy to implement, but how does it look at the ever-increasing use of digital means such as e-learning?
+In order to focus on joint learning in internal training, trainings rely on dialogue and feedback.
+This is easy to implement for face-to-face training, but what about more digital means such as eLearning?
 Social Learning is a variant of eLearning, which relies heavily on exchange and encourages questions and answers to each other.
 Besides that, too Blended Learning (Mix of on- and offline elements) and Webinars (online seminars) in order to maintain the personal exchange during online training.